hoctusach/lazy-vocabulary/README.md

 - **UK:** `Google UK English Female`, `Daniel`, `Kate`, `Susan`, `Hazel`
 - **AU:** `en-AU-Standard-C`, `Google AU English Male`, `Google AU English Female`, `Karen`, `Catherine`

 Your last selection is stored in `localStorage` under the `vocabularySettings` key so the chosen voice persists between sessions.

+## Word display

+Any tags inside square brackets or pronunciations written between slashes/parentheses are shown next to the word in a smaller gray font.
+The main word text no longer includes these annotations.

 ## What technologies are used for this project?